harvester/docs/docs/dev/dev-mode.md

 ### Option 2: Install using Rancher

 !!! tip
-      You can create a testing Kubernetes environment in Rancher using the Digital Ocean cloud provider.
+      You can create a test Kubernetes environment in Rancher using DigitalOcean as cloud provider.
 For details, see [this section](#digital-ocean-test-environment).

 1. Add the Harvester repo `https://github.com/harvester/harvester` to your Rancher catalogs by clicking **Global > Tools > Catalogs**.
 1. Specify the URL and name.
 Set the branch to `stable` if you need a stable release version.
 Set the `Helm version` to be `Helm v3`.
    ![harvester-catalog.png](harvester-catalog.png)
 1. Click **Create**.
-1. Navigate to your project-level `Apps.`
+1. Navigate to your project-level `Apps`.
-1. Click `Launch` and choose the Harvester app.
+1. Click **Launch** and choose the Harvester app.
 1. (Optional) You can modify the configurations if needed.
 Otherwise, use the default options.
 1. Click **Launch** and wait for the app's components to be ready.
-1. Click the `/index.html` link to navigate to the Harvester UI, as shown in the figure below:
+1. Click the **/index.html** link to navigate to the Harvester UI, as shown in the figure below:
    ![harvester-app.png](harvester-app.png)

-### Digital Ocean Test Environment
+### DigitalOcean Test Environment

-[Digital Ocean](https://www.digitalocean.com/) supports nested virtualization by default.

-You can create a testing Kubernetes environment in Rancher using the Digital Ocean cloud provider.
+You can create a test Kubernetes environment in Rancher using [DigitalOcean](https://www.digitalocean.com/) as a cloud provider, which supports nested virtualization.

-We recommend using the `8 core, 16 GB RAM` node, which will have nested virtualization enabled by default.
+We recommend using a `8 core, 16 GB RAM` droplet, which will have nested virtualization enabled by default.

-This screenshot shows how to create a Rancher node template that would allow Rancher to provision such a node in Digital Ocean:
+This screenshot shows how to create a Rancher node template that would allow Rancher to provision such a node in DigitalOcean:

 ![do.png](do.png)

-For more information on how to launch Digital Ocean nodes with Rancher, refer to the [Rancher documentation.](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/digital-ocean/)
+For more information on how to launch DigitalOcean nodes with Rancher, refer to the [Rancher documentation.](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/digital-ocean/)